-COMPLETED DAYS WITHIN THE PAYMENT PERIOD TOTAL CALENDAR DAYS IN THE PERIOD = % EARNED
+COMPLETED DAYS WITHIN THE PAYMENT PERIOD TOTAL CALENDAR DAYS IN THE PERIOD = % EARNED a.
+If the result is greater than the amount of total aid disbursed, the next step is a post-withdrawal disbursement calculation.

 - c.
 If this percentage is greater than 60%, the student earns 100% and proceeds with the earned by the student calculation step. - d.
 If this percentage is less than or equal to 60%, ACI will proceed with the next calculation step to determine how much aid was not earned by the student.